Transmissible spongiform encephalopathies (TSEs)

 Latest

-In November 2022, EFSA published its latest EU summary report on surveillance for the presence of transmissible spongiform encephalopathies (TSEs).
+In November 2023, EFSA published its latest Summary Report on the surveillance for the presence of TSEs in the EU in 2022.

-The report provides an overview of data collected in 2021 by 27 EU Member States, Northern Ireland, and a further eight non-EU countries (Bosnia and Herzegovina, Iceland, Montenegro, North Macedonia, Norway, Serbia, Switzerland and Türkiye).
-In addition to data submitted to EFSA by Member States and other European countries, the report also contains data gathered from other sources.
+The report provides an overview of data collected by 27 EU Member States, the United Kingdom in respect of Northern Ireland, and a further eight non-EU countries (Bosnia and Herzegovina, Iceland, Montenegro, North Macedonia, Norway, Serbia, Switzerland and Türkiye).
+The data covers cattle, sheep, goats, cervids and other animal species, and genotyping in sheep and goats.

 The main findings are: